maitys0225/maitys0225/README.md

 From crafting my first C program to architecting AI-driven cloud solutions, my journey in tech has been one of constant learning and innovation.
 With **20+ years of experience** in **cloud computing, data engineering, and AI/ML**, I thrive on solving complex challenges and building scalable, high-performance platforms.

 ## 🏗️ Built & Led:
-- **Multi-tenant Data Mesh & Virtualization Platforms** at UBS
+- **Multi-tenant Data Mesh & Virtualization Platforms**
 - **AI-powered Cloud Automation Frameworks** optimizing efficiency
-- **Scalable data pipelines & analytics platforms** in Azure & AWS
+- **Scalable data pipelines & analytics platforms** in Azure

 ## 🌱 Learning & Growing:
-🎓 Currently diving deep into **Artificial Intelligence & Machine Learning** through **Purdue’s MS in AI program** to push the boundaries of intelligent automation and decision-making.
+🎓 Currently diving deep into **Artificial Intelligence & Machine Learning** to push the boundaries of intelligent automation and decision-making.

 ## 📌 What I Love:
 - 💡 **Building AI-driven cloud platforms**